helmadik/LewisShortLogeion/README.md

 Because texts evolve, and there could still be errors in the references, the human-readable references still include the act-scene-line notation as well.
 NOTE: Due to using Python xml libraries, there has been some XML normalization.
 I hope this does not mean trouble for any user.
 Just in case, the most recent version can be found in a separate repo: LewisShortLogeion_pre_Plautus..

+Change in annotation, Nov.
+2024: certain abbreviations, marked exactly like the English glosses, have now been marked as ``<abbr>`` so that our processing can give them a different format.
+TLDR: L&S still rhymes with mess.